ashmanmalik/OB/README.md

-# OB - Integrating PHP with BASIQ API to Round up Transactions and Iterate Investment Options
+# OB - Integrating PHP with BASIQ API to Round up Transactions and Donate it using Stripe

 Languages used: PHP, HTML5, AJAX, JQUERY